unframework/article-modular-front-end/manuscript/starting-point.md

 Well-designed object interfaces are small, simple and stable.
 We aim to hide implementation details and direct data access from outside code.
 Unit tests help ensure that the implementation of the object interface continues to match expectations as it is being updated and refactored.
 It so happens that code that is easy to test is also easy to maintain.

 Our software models the real world - the domain - so naturally our modules and object definitions have to describe real-world concepts.
 It helps to maintain one-to-one correspondence between code components and specific parts of the domain description.
 Because we already keep the domain model in our head, it becomes less of a stretch to transfer thinking into written code, and easier to mentally step through interactions between existing modules.

+Now we can start looking at typical front-end tasks through the lens of modularization and establishing simple and reliable component architecture.